leftcoastsarah/checklistdraft/README.md

   - when making a new one that has to be added, make note of the need to add it, and any requirements for it, to the PR description
 4. Make sure the game runs, and no new errors are introduced.
 5. Make sure you're not accidentally updating some random meta files ... feel free to ping peoples if unsure if something is needed.
-**
+**6. Remember to clock your hours!**

-* Programming Review Checklist:**
+**Programming Review Checklist:**

-1. If there isn't anything strange in the prefabs or or code, test locally
+1. If there isn't anything strange in the prefabs or or code, go ahead and test locally
-1. Does the code have conflicts?
+2. Does the code have conflicts?
     1. Yes:
      1. what kind of conflicts?
      2. Can I resolve it myself?
 If not message the creator of the PR saying they need to update it, and add the label NEEDS REVISION
     2. No conflicts:
       1. any comments on the PR? have those been addressed?
-        1. No comments: DM to see if the person is online, ask of the status
+      2. No comments: DM to see if the person is online, ask of the status
-        2. Comments addressed: continue with the review
+      3. Comments addressed: continue with the review
 3. Look at the description
     1. Is there detail on what was changed and why?
 4. Look at the files changes